AhmadrezaHamidi/swagger-annotation/README.md

     Install-Package Swashbuckle
     ```

-2. In the _ConfigureServices_ method of _Startup.cs_, register the Swagger Generator, defining one or more Swagger documents.
+2. In the _ConfigureServices_ method of _Startup.cs_, register the Swagger generator, defining one or more Swagger documents.

     ```csharp
     services.AddSwaggerGen(c =>